- Off road parking

 A modern, semi-detached house, just a few minutes' walk from the shops in Dolgarrog, in the heart of Snowdonia.
 This Dolgarrog cottage offers warm and comfortable accommodation with two stylish double bedrooms, a fully-fitted modern and well-equipped kitchen with range cooker and dining area, and a light and airy sitting room.
 Patio doors lead onto a sunny decked balcony with country views, the ideal spot for family or friends to relax after a day exploring the area.
 The beautiful Conwy coastline is just six miles away or why not head further inland to explore the delights of Betws-y-Coed and the superb walking on the Snowdonia mountain range?
 This is a superb Dolgarrog cottage, and an ideal base to explore the area, visit attractions, enjoy the coast or savour the peace and tranquillity of the nearby mountains, hills and lakes.

-Two double bedrooms.
+Two double bedrooms with TVs.
 Bathroom with bath, shower over, basin and WC.
 Ground floor basin and WC.
 Kitchen with dining area.
 Sitting room with flame-effect electric fire.

 Gas central heating with electric fire.
-Electric range oven and 5-ring gas hob, microwave, fridge/freezer, washer/dryer, TV with basic Sky, DVD, CD/radio, iPod dock.
+Electric range oven and 5-ring gas hob, microwave, fridge/freezer, washer/dryer, 3 x TVs (1 with basic Sky, 2 with FreeSat) DVD, CD/radio, iPod dock.
 Fuel and power inc. in rent.
 Bed linen and towels inc. in rent.
 Off road parking for 2 cars in communal car park.
 Enclosed garden to front and rear with decking and furniture.
 Sorry, no pets and no smoking.
 Shops and pub 1 mile.

 - Last minute

 About the location